Josh Hart NBA Playoffs Player Props: Knicks vs. Cavaliers

 Josh Hart Insights vs. the Cavaliers

-- Hart's opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.
+- Hart's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Cavaliers are the league's slowest with 98.7 possessions per contest.

-- Defensively, the Cavaliers are No. 1 in the NBA, conceding 106.9 points per game.
+- The Cavaliers are the best defensive team in the NBA, giving up 106.9 points per contest.

-- Conceding 41.2 rebounds per game, the Cavaliers are the second-ranked squad in the league.
+- On the boards, the Cavaliers are second in the NBA, conceding 41.2 rebounds per game.

-- The Cavaliers are the second-ranked squad in the league at allowing threes, conceding 11.3 made 3-pointers per game.
+- Allowing 11.3 made 3-pointers per game, the Cavaliers are the second-ranked squad in the NBA.

 Josh Hart vs. the Cavaliers